jaredbranum/rbsh/README.markdown

 `source` takes a path to a file as its only argument.
 This path can be either relative or absolute, and can contain the ~ character to represent home directories.
 The sourced file will be evaluated as Ruby code within the shell, just as if you had typed it into the shell. `source` returns true upon success and false if there were any errors reading the file or evaluating the contents.

 `reload!` will set all your shell instance variables to matching environment variables (which is already done when starting the shell) and source your .rbshrc file(s) (discussed below).

+`sudo!!` prefixes the last command you entered with "sudo " and executes it as a system command.
+This is similar to `sudo !!` in bash.

 Information on `rvm` can be found under the header _RVM Support_.